Cimpress-MCP/oauth_reverse_proxy/readme.md

-oauth_[|reverse_]proxy is an authenticating service proxy that fronts any web server and enforces that callers present the correct OAuth credentials.
+oauth_[|reverse_]proxy is both a proxy that can sign outbound traffic as well as a reverse proxy capable of enforcing that callers present the correct OAuth credentials.

 ##### Motivation